 7. To see for the circumstances related to the death

 8. To identify the victim, etc

-The post mortem reports are needed by the police, public, court, lawyer.
+The postmortem reports are needed by the police, public, court and the lawyer.
 It should contain the concise and relevant points raised during an interrogation of the particular case.
 Postmortem is a severe exercise and has serious medical, social and legal repercussions.